kodkoder/pforcs-problem-sheet/README.md

 [squareroot.py](https://github.com/kodkoder/pforcs-problem-sheet/blob/main/squareroot.py)

 ### Explaining the Code:
-1. Define a function to calculate a square root of a number (using Newton method)
+1. We define a function to calculate a square root of a number (using Newton method)
-2. Take a number from the user and story it as a float
+2. We take a number from the user and story it as a float
-3. Print out the number and its square root calculated by invoking the function.
-Format the it to display only one decimel.
+3. Next we print out the number and its square root calculated by invoking the function and format it to display only one decimel.

 ### References:
 1. https://www.goeduhub.com/3398/python-program-to-find-the-square-root-number-newtons-method